JJ/santa-markdown/letter.md

 The `/\s* «and» \s*/` regexp took the `and`s and also trimmed spaces, creating a set of sentences.
-And these sentences might or might not contain something the customer wanted Sante to bring.
+And these sentences might or might not contain something the customer wanted Santa to bring.
 Which made Santa start roaring again.
 "Scale *and* structure!
 We need to scale and we need structure!"